iaminawe/tapitbootstrap-module/README.md

 # tapitbootstrap Module

-The tapitbootstrap Module is is an extension module to the [tapitbootstrap Theme](https://github.com/patrickocoffeyo/tapitbootstrap).
+The Tapit bootstrap Module is is an extension module to the Tapitbootstrap Theme which is a fork of Base Building Blocks module by [Patricko Coffeyo] (https://github.com/patrickocoffeyo).
 It allows users to proplerly add blocks, and pages that make full use of Twitter Bootstrap to their Drupal projects without adding Bootstrap into the module.

-It ships with a parent module that makes sure [tapitbootstrap Theme](https://github.com/patrickocoffeyo/tapitbootstrap) is installed and in use (Remember, these modules need Bootstrap!), and a collection of submodules that create completely customizeable Bootstrap Navbars, Administration Menus, standard menus in Bootstrap Dropdown Form, and more.
+It ships with a parent module that makes sure Tapitbootstrap Theme is installed and in use (Remember, these modules need Bootstrap!), and a collection of submodules that create completely customizeable Bootstrap Navbars, Administration Menus, standard menus in Bootstrap Dropdown Form, and more.

 ## Requirements
-The tapitbootstrap Module requires that you use [tapitbootstrap Theme](https://github.com/patrickocoffeyo/tapitbootstrap), as it is an extension to that theme.
+The Tapitbootstrap Module requires that you use Tapitbootstrap Theme, as it is an extension to that theme.

 ## Installation
 Installation is simple.
-Make sure that the [tapitbootstrap Theme](https://github.com/patrickocoffeyo/tapitbootstrap) is enabled and set as default, then enable the tapitbootstrap module.
+Make sure that the tapitbootstrap Theme  is enabled and set as default, then enable the tapitbootstrap module.
 A default set of submodules will be enabled.

 ## Configuration
 All configuration pages are added under admin/appearance/tapitbootstrap.
 You can customize each submodule (subtabs) there.